Landscape Transformation Program

 - Replacement or modification of overhead spray sprinklers

 The Landscape Transformation Program takes a multi-pronged approach to maximize water utilization and conservation.
-Removing turf grass is one of the most water conscious adjustments a homeowner can make to reduce their water usage and associated costs.
+Removing turf grass is one of the most water conscious adjustments a business or organization can make to reduce their water usage and associated costs.
 Converting irrigation systems to drip, hand-watering or installing water efficient micro-spray systems or rotating nozzles ensures that landscape watering is as efficient as possible.
 Finally, the addition of a sustainable approach in the new landscape works to reduce or prevent wasteful runoff through the use of a rainwater capture or filtration system.